H0L0theBard/h0l0_img_host/README.md

 # h0l0_img_host
-An Image Host service made in Rust.
+An image hosting service made in Rust.

-Awful code.
-Currently Rewriting

-use `cargo run --release` if you really want to run it
+use `cargo run --release` in order to run it